 Copycat McDonald’s Apple Hand Pies are even better than the fast food version.
-These baked hand pies with fresh apples have a yummy cinnamon and sugar flavor with rave reviews.
+These baked hand pies with fresh apple pie filling have a yummy cinnamon and sugar flavor with rave reviews.

 Apple Hand Pies